rivy/js.xdg-portable/README.md

 help                display help
-lint                check for package code 'lint' lint:commits        check for commit flaws (using `commitlint` and `cspell`) lint:lint           check for code 'lint' (using `eslint`) lint:markdown       check for markdown errors (using `remark`) lint:spell          check for spelling errors (using `cspell`)
+lint                check for package code 'lint' lint:commits        check for commit flaws (using `commitlint` and `cspell`) lint:editorconfig   check for EditorConfig format flaws (using `editorconfig-checker`) lint:lint           check for code 'lint' (using `eslint`) lint:markdown       check for markdown errors (using `remark`) lint:spell          check for spelling errors (using `cspell`)